AdobeDocs/platform-learn.en/help/bootcamp/uc/uc3/ex4.md

 ![ACOP](./images/journeyname.png)

 You can then enter the journey's name here.
-Please use `yourLastName - Account Creation Journey`.
+Please use `yourLastName - Beacon Entry Journey`.
 Click **OK** to save your changes.

 ![ACOP](./images/journeyname1.png)